BattMoTeam/BattMo/_sources/publishedExamples/battMoTutorial_source.rst.txt

   gen = BatteryGeneratorP2D();

   %%
-  % Now, we update the paramobj with the properties of the grid.
+  % Now, we update the inputparams with the properties of the grid.
 This function
-  % will update relevent parameters in the paramobj object and make sure we have
+  % will update relevent parameters in the inputparams object and make sure we have
   % all the required parameters for the model geometry chosen.

-  paramobj = gen.updateBatteryInputParams(paramobj);
+  inputparams = gen.updateBatteryInputParams(inputparams);

   %% Initialising the battery model object
-  % The battery model is initialized by sending paramobj to the Battery class
+  % The battery model is initialized by sending inputparams to the Battery class
   % constructor. see :battmo:`Battery`.
   %
   % In BattMo a battery model is actually a collection of submodels: